EndstoneMC/endstone/docs/tutorials/create-your-first-plugin.md

 === ":fontawesome-brands-python: Python"

     Now, the plugin is almost finished.
-One more thing, we must tell the server multiple things including name, version, description and the compatible API version.
+Let's tell the server about our name, version, description and the compatible API version.

     ``` python title="src/endstone_my_plugin/my_plugin.py" linenums="1" hl_lines="4-7"
     from endstone.plugin import Plugin